 - Collaborative filtering: Content read by other users similar to the current user.

 Tip: Not sure which algorithm to choose?
 Choose a few different algorithms to try.
-You can test them with A/B testing and optimization.
+You can test them with A/B testing and dialogue optimization.

-The timeframe defined for content algorithms is defined at the bottom of the Content Collector connection.
+The time frame defined for content algorithms is defined at the bottom of the Content Collector connection.

 Setting the ramp up speed of profile-based algorithms